Ethan-CS/ResearchNotes/2023/08/202308231511 Manuscript Feedback.md

 7. I was surprised to see no pseudocode or code to explain how the authors come up with the computational method/framework.
 I would add a whole section explaining this, what language and how the code works in general terms.
 At the end this is the main contribution of the paper.

 Our implementation first identifies the cut vertices in the graph using a depth-first search.
-We first obtain equations for single vertices
+We first obtain equations for each graph vertices in each non-terminal state of the model (using the master equation (ref))

 Reviewer #2: Review of "Feasibility Assessments of a Dynamical Approach to Compartmental Modelling on Graphs: Scaling Limits and Performance Analysis" submitted to Theoretical Computer Science